-Equality and diversity is important to us
+Equality, diversity and inclusion is important to us

-- We want to make it easy for people from all backgrounds and characteristics to access our services
+- We want to make it easy for people from all backgrounds and characteristics to access our services.

 Equality Delivery system (EDS2)

-Equality and Inclusion Committee
+Equality and Inclusion Subcommittee

 Equality Objectives 2018 – 2022

-1. We will ensure that everyone is able to access our buildings, services and information.
+- We will ensure that everyone is able to access our buildings, services and information.

-2. We will empower our staff to build strong and healthy communities by being open and compassionate when involving people from all communities and groups.
+- We will empower our staff to build strong and healthy communities by being open and compassionate when involving people from all communities and groups.

-3. We will ensure all staff feel safe, included and have fair access to employment.
+- We will ensure all staff feel safe, included and have fair access to employment.

-We will monitor progress and report on our progress through our Equality and Inclusion Committee and through our performance management and governance framework.
+Our equality objectives were developed and agreed with internal and external stakeholders.
+We will monitor and report on our progress through our Equality and Inclusion Subcommittee and through our performance management and governance framework.

-We now know that we are starting to make some improvements and that things have got worse in some areas.
-So we have prioritised our actions around those areas which need the most attention – whilst also continuing to build on the good work that has already contributed to an improved experience for our BME staff.
+We now know that we are starting to make improvements in some areas.
+However, things have got worse in other areas.
+We have prioritised our actions around those areas which need the most attention – whilst also continuing to build on the good work that has already made improvements to the experiences of BME colleagues.

 We continue to analyse our performance every 12 months.
 Our action plan is reviewed at the end of each quarter.
 This is done in partnership with our colleagues from BME backgrounds.